5 Takeaways From Night 2 Of The Democratic Debate

 4. The candidates showed themselves to be very liberal

 Democrats, living under Trump, are mad as hell, and they are frustrated.
-The last few presidential elections have had even more extreme pendulum swings than the last — George W. Bush resulted in Barack Obama, who was followed by Trump.
+The past few presidential elections have had even more extreme pendulum swings than the last — George W. Bush resulted in Barack Obama, who was followed by Trump.

 So it might make sense then that Democrats are proposing policies that are very liberal and make them feel good.
 Here's some of what they are proposing (with who said they support them), based on two nights of debates: